aarifhsn/laravel-career-path/barta-3/README.md

-# Barta
+# Barta - Social Networking Application

-Barta is a web application template built with Laravel.
-It provides essential features for user management, including login, registration, and profile management.
-Users can update their profile information, change their bio.
-Users also can create posts, edit profiles, and interact with others.
+Barta is a simple social networking platform where users can post content, update profiles, and interact with each other, similar to platforms like Facebook.
+The platform is built using Laravel, and it includes features like user registration, authentication, profile management, and a search feature to find posts based on users' name, username, or email.

 ## Features

--   **User Authentication**: Secure login and registration functionality.
-Authorization for actions (post editing, deleting, etc.)
+-   User registration, login, and logout functionality
+-   Profile management (bio, avatar, etc.)
--   **Profile Management**: View and edit user profile information, Post creation and editing
+-   Post creation with image uploads
--   **Bio Update**: Users can update their bio from the profile page.
--   **Avatar Management**: Set and display avatars sourced from GitHub or a default image.
+-   Search functionality to find posts by users' full name, username, or email
+-   User-friendly interface with responsive design

 ## Installation